 Legend has it that the ghost of the nun still roams the corridors of Sao Bento Station.
 Some allege they have even heard her prayers in the quiet hours of twilight.
 Spooky!

-If you visit Porto on the Portuguese Camino de Santiago, we hope you find the time to visit the beautiful Sao Bento Train Station and the treasure that lies in its main hall.
+If you visit Porto on the Portuguese Camino de Santiago, I hope you find the time to visit the beautiful Sao Bento Train Station, and the treasure that lies in its main hall.

 (c) Samantha Wilson 2019.
 All Rights Reserved.